Car Wax Reviews: Which is the Best Car Wax for You?

-Waxing is one of the most fundamental parts of proper car care and maintenance, not least because it offers you the perfect opportunity to improve the lustre, shine and colour-depth of your car’s paintwork, while also adding an additional layer of protection from damaging environmental pollutants and other potential hazards like road grime or pollen.
+Waxing is one of the most fundamental parts of proper car care and maintenance.
+Not least because it offers you the perfect opportunity to improve the lustre, shine and colour-depth of your car’s paintwork.
+While also adding an additional layer of protection from damaging environmental pollutants and other potential hazards like road grime or pollen.

 Turtle Wax’s Super-Hard Shell Wax (Paste)

 Choose this car wax if you’re really serious about waxing and want a high-quality shine, and you don’t mind it being a little difficult to use.
-But don’t let its sterling reputation convince you to forgo something that’s just as capable, and much more accessible.
+But don’t let its sterling reputation convince you to forget something that’s just as capable, and much more accessible.

 Turtle Wax’s Carnauba Cleaner Wax (Liquid)